klavinslab/aquaverse/docs/protocol_developer/tools.md

 ## Working in Aquarium

-The Developer tab provides the IDE for developing new operation types in Aquarium.
+The Developer tab provides an Integrated Development Environment (IDE) for developing new operation types in Aquarium.
 Clicking on the Developer tab in Aquarium brings you to a view similar to the one pictured below.
-On the left is a list of operation types and libraries in your instance of Aquarium organized by category, and the right pane is the operation type definition view.
+On the left is a list of operation types and libraries in your instance of Aquarium, organized by category.
+The right pane is the operation type definition view.
 When you open the tab, the definition for the first operation type in the first category is displayed; in this case, the `Make PCR Fragment` operation type from the UW BIOFAB's `Cloning` category.

 <img src="docs/protocol_developer/images/developer_tab.png"